Srjlee/bb-dipietro/README.md

 - HOME: in this page you can find all products random´s renderized and includes categories´s filter.

-If you click on the
+if you click on the product title, yo acces to de Product Detail.
+In there section you see all description of the product and includes your reviews.